Enamulla577/EVAI/Assignment-4/README.txt

     uses a maximum of 2 max-pooling layers must be trained for minimum of 20 epochs

-I used 6 converlution layer with the given kernel sizes and trained for the EMNIST dataset.
+I used 6 convolution layers with the given kernel sizes and trained for the EMNIST dataset.

 At the lost i got some issue.